alexandrelamberty/nidus/README.md

 ### Run with Portainer

-- Create Stack from this Git repository
+- Create the stack from this Git repository
-- Add the environment variable
+- Add the environment variables

 ### Launching